solderq35/hitman-3-downpatch/README.md

 - The purpose of this is to explain how to downpatch Hitman 3 on Steam / Epic.
 - **This downpatching guide is not an endorsement of a downpatched category on speedrun.com for Hitman 3**
   - Whether downpatching *should* be used for Hitman 3 speedruns is a complex topic, and we will avoid making any hasty decisions here.
-    - For instance, downpatching could split the Hitman 3 speedrun playerbase even further (we arguably already have too many categories),it will lock out console players, etc.
+    - For instance, downpatching could split the Hitman 3 speedrun playerbase even further (we arguably already have too many categories), it will lock out console players, etc.
   - For the time being, this document exists purely for spreading awareness on how to downpatch, and to promote preservation of older game versions.
 - Downpatching can allow you to experience unique patched game mechanics otherwise no longer available, as detailed in the [table below](#manifest-download-table--specific-patch-findings)
 - The manifest files listed below will require you to legally own the game in some capacity (more on this [here](#game-ownership--dlcs).
 Piracy is not condoned